 Can you use a deep-cycle battery in a car?

 Car engines require a large starting current to start the battery.
 To use deep cycle batteries in a car you need to considerably oversize the battery in order to get the same cold-cranking amps.
 However modern cars do not really need as much cold-cranking amps as the old type of vehicles.

 Also, modern vehicles may fair better with deep cycle batteries as they have alarms and appliances that slowly drain the battery leaving it dead.

 Does a deep-cycle battery need to be vented?

 It is not a good idea to connect a deep cycle battery with a starting battery in parallel as they have different charging properties.
-It will work but it will cause life expectancy of both batteries to be reduced.
+It will work but it will cause the life expectancy of both batteries to be reduced.